Balance Bike Vs Scooter

 Globber

-The Globber Sporty has a 3 height adjustable handlebar heights from 67.5cm to 77.5cm.
-The highest handlebar height is taller than the micro.
-This makes the scooter more suitable for the 3 to 6 year age group so it may last your child longer.
+The Globber Standard has a 3 height adjustable handlebar heights from 67.5cm to 77.5cm.
+This makes the scooter suitable for the 3 to 6 year age group.
 It may also work better for toddlers who are taller.
-The Globber Comfort and Deluxe versions have 4 height adjustable handlebars which extend to a whopping 82.5cm - so potentially your child could still use the scooter at age 9!
+The Deluxe version has 4 height adjustable handlebars which extend to 82.5cm.

 Mini Micro